-In this tutorial we will show you how to install and configuration of PrestaShop on your CentOS 7 server.
-For those of you who didn’t know, PrestaShop is an open-source e-commerce solution which allows you to maintain your own online shop.
+In this tutorial, we will show you how to install and configuration of PrestaShop on your CentOS 7.
+For those of you who didn’t know, PrestaShop is an open-source e-commerce solution that allows you to maintain your own online shop.
 It PrestaShop is 100% free.
 This software is published under the Open Software License (OSL).
 It is written in PHP programming language with support for the MySQL database management system.
-More than 250,000 ecommerce sites run on PrestaShop.
-It supports many different payment gateway systems like PayPal, Google Checkout etc etc.
+More than 250,000 eCommerce sites run on PrestaShop.
+It supports many different payment gateway systems like PayPal, Google Checkout, etc.

 Install PrestaShop on CentOS 7